xcodersun/eywa/README.md

 3. Only four data types are allowed in fields: float, int, string, boolean.

 4. Tag names or field names should be unique.

+5. At least access token is provided.
+Device will need to carry this access token in their header when they setup the webocket connection. `Front end should have a javascript that generates a random string to be used a access toekn.`

 **response**